 (photo believed to be taken in Crooked River).

 Ira now is also heeding the call to hook up and start a family.
-He leaves the Pas and strikes out on his own again and ends up in Crooked River, SK working at the large sawmill operation there as a saw filer.
+He leaves the Pas and strikes out on his own again and ends up in Crooked River, Saskatchewan working at the large sawmill operation there as a saw filer.

 The timber mill in Crooked River, Saskatchewan.